 Jan is a professional voice artist who is bilingual by birth and records in both French and German.

-Visit Jan’s voice over profile here.
+Visit Jan’s voice over profile to listen and download his voice samples.